 “All the time and effort put into networking can be all for naught if there is no follow-through.
 The same goes for sales.
 And leadership.
 And … well, everything.” -Beth Ramsay, Founder and CEO of Brilliant Women

 “It was character that got us out of bed, commitment that moved us into action, and discipline that enabled us to follow through.” -Zig Ziglar, Author, salesman, and motivational speaker

-“words are meaningless without intent and follow through and intent without good planning and proper action is equally meaningless.”
-David Amerland, Author of The Sniper Mind
+“words are meaningless without intent and follow through and intent without good planning and proper action is equally meaningless.” -David Amerland, Author of The Sniper Mind

 These quotes on following through really make it clear why it is an essential element to success in life and relationships.

+To me, a very important rule of parenting is to follow through with what you say.
+This also means that you should not say things that you don’t mean.
 I am very happy to share with you some wise words from Casey Russell on why it is important to follow through.
 She is the author of The Handbook for Life With Little Ones: Information, Ideas and Tips for Birth to Age Five.
 For more ideas and tips for early parenting, feel free to check out her book (affiliate link below).

 by Casey Russell

 Being a parent can be hard.
 It’s a big responsibility to be in charge, not only of another human’s basic needs, but to also need to keep that human safe, teach him morals, respect, discipline, help him grow his self-esteem and make sure he learns all his curious mind needs know in this world.
 It’s especially hard when our kids seem not to listen to what we say.
 Why, we wonder, is my child whining for more when I’ve already told him that’s all he can have?
 Why is he not getting off the swing when I’ve already counted to 10 in my “I’m serious” voice?